 (Sometimes, when I’m at school late, I can even hear them partying in the halls!)

-If you also have the problem of misplaced books, feel free to use my video story, available on YouTube and Vimeo!
+If you, too, have the problem of misplaced books, feel free to use my video story, available on YouTube and Vimeo!
 If you want to tell the story yourself, here’s the script—and be sure to tell it in a dramatic, secretive voice!

 Lean in close, because I have to tell you a Secret and I don’t want any of the books to hear me.